Stay up to date with your vaccines.

 CDC recommends the RSV vaccine to protect those most at risk of getting very sick with RSV: infants, toddlers, and adults 60 years and older.

-Pregnant women: One RSV vaccine (Pfizer Abrysvo) has been licensed and recommended during weeks 32 through 36 of pregnancy to protect infants.
+Pregnant women: One RSV vaccine (Pfizer Abrysvo) has been licensed by FDA and recommended by CDC during weeks 32 through 36 of pregnancy to protect infants.

-Infants and some young children: An RSV preventive antibody has been licensed and recommended for infants and some young children.
+Infants and some young children: An RSV preventive antibody has been licensed by FDA and recommended by CDC for infants and some children ages 8-19 months who are at risk for severe RSV.

 Learn more about RSV Prevention.